jagi113/django-tutorial-step-by-step/README_Girovsky.md

 2. An instance of Votes is created and saved in vote function (views.py)

-3. First solution - function getVotes presents table of votes in results.html template showing on results path (views.py)
+3. Solution to presenting - function getPdVotes presents table of votes in pandas dataframe converted to HTML

-   - function getVotes is called within ResultsView class (views.py)
+   - function getPdVotes is called within DetailView and ResultsView classes (views.py)
    - function loads all votes for needed question, parses all saved choices and times of votes
    - for each loaded row it creates a new dataset row with: time key and value of vote time key for each case of saved choice (alphabeticaly ordered) - for each choice value equal to vote it adds +1 - if time value of the following row is the same as time value of previous one, it does not create a new dataset row but modifies values of choices of the same dataset row
-   - new dataset is passed to context under votes key

-4. For better functionality (filtering and ordering) I created second solution showVotes using pandas dataframes
-   - solution present table using votes_list.html template and can be seen on path('< int:pk>/votes/< str:order>/', views.showVotes, name='votes'),
-   - principle of parsing is similar as in first solution
-   - interactive ordering is added
+   - keys for each values are links, so table is possible to order by clicking on column-headers